 Our brains are hardwired to protect us from harm.
 When given a command, it goes to our “fight or flight” center of our brain when we unconsciously resist the command until we are sure it is safe.

 Alternately, when we are asked a question, our brain is wired to process OUR thoughts based on what we know, what we are curious about and what we care about.

 Ask, don’t tell.

 The Foundation for Critical Thinking said, “Thinking is not driven by answers but by questions.
 Had no questions been asked by those who laid the foundation for a field — for example, Physics or Biology — the field would never have been developed in the first place.”

 The same can be applied to developing your business.
 As the leader, you lay the foundations for your business, which directly effects your overall business results.
 What questions can you ask to spark answers and engagement from your team?
 What would the productivity in your workplace look like if your team was responding to questions and not instructions?

 A good coach listens and asks questions objectively without solving peoples’ problems for them.
 When you coach, you are curious, non-judgemental and confidential.

 Having a question-based conversation brings out the very best in both participants.
 Learning to ask powerful thought-provoking questions is a coaching skill that can be developed through practice.

 Big and powerful changes will occur when you add coaching to your leadership skills, for both yourself and your team!

 Want to talk to a coach about coaching in your business?
-We have free 1-on-1 sessions available anytime.
+We have 1-on-1 sessions available anytime.